ZewoGraveyard/Router/README.md

 }
 ```

-The router can then be piped into anything that takes an [S4-compatible `Responder`](https://github.com/open-swift/S4).
-For example, using the [`HTTPServer`](https://github.com/VeniceX/HTTPServer) module:
+The router can then be passed to anything that takes an [S4-compatible `Responder`](https://github.com/open-swift/S4).
+A `Responder` is just something that takes a `Request` and returns a `Response`. `Router`'s role as a `Responder` is to take that `Request` and pass it along to the route that matches the path.

+The most common use of a route would be to handle requests from an HTTPServer.
+Using the [`HTTPServer`](https://github.com/VeniceX/HTTPServer) module, for example, we can do just that:

 ```swift
 let server = Server(responder: router)
 server.start()
 ```

+If you were to execute the above code and go to `localhost:8080/hello` in your browser, you would see a plaintext response of "Hello, Zewo!".

 ### Path Parameters
 Often times, you want your paths to be dynamic so that you can embed information without using query parameters.
 With `Router`, any route component that starts with a colon (`:`) is considered a parameter.

-A parameter component will match any string and allow you to access its value through the request.
-That is, the route `/hello/:object` will match `/hello/world`, `/hello/123`, and so on.
-However, it will not match just `/hello` or `/hello/world/123`.
+A parameter component will match any string and let it take its place.
+That is, the route `/hello/:object` will match `/hello/world` and `/hello/123`.
+However, it will not match `/hello` or `/hello/world/123`.

+#### Extracting Path Parameter Values
-In your route handler, you can extract the value of the path parameter through the `pathParemeters` property on `Request` like so:
+In your route handler, you can extract the value of the path parameter through the `pathParameters` property on `Request` like so:

 ```swift
 route.get("/hello/:object") { request in